Basic docking

 2. Preparing the ligand

 This step is very similar to the previous step.
-We will also create a PDBQT file from a ligand molecule file (in MOL/MOL2 or SDF format) using the Meeko python package (see installation instruction here: Software requirements).
-For convenience, the file 1iep_ligand.sdf is provided (see data directory).
-But you can obtain it directly from the PDB here: 1iep (see Download instance Coordinates link for the STI molecule).
-Since the ligand file does not include the hydrogen atoms, we are going to automatically add them.
+We will also create a PDBQT file from a ligand molecule file (preferably in the SDF format) using the Meeko python package.
+For convenience, the file 1iep_ligand.sdf is provided.
+Alternatively, the 3D structure of the ligand is available from Protein Data Bank, PubChem and other online databases.

 Warning